UOA-CS732-SE750-Students-2022/project-group-jade-jaguars/README.md

 CountMeIn is a application for managing when teams of people should meet.
 Manage multiple events with a dashboard to organise you life:

 - Create users through Google authentication
-- Create events that you can invite people to through a unique shareable URL
+- Create events that you can invite people to through a unique shareable code
 - Add your availability to an event, view other peoples availability in real time
 - Generate a list of potential times during which team members can go to the event
 - Finalise your event with one of the potential times, the event is then added to your dashboard